 Step 3: Planning the review process

-This step includes making a clear plan for the review process that addresses objectives, timing, key steps, roles and responsibilities, and budget.
+Make a clear plan for the review process that addresses objectives, timing, activities, roles and responsibilities, and budget.

 Step 4: Legal analysis

-This step includes mapping and analysing existing disaster related laws to identify strengths, weaknesses and gaps using the Guidelines.
+Map and analyse existing disaster related laws to identify strengths, weaknesses and gaps using the Guidelines.

 Step 5: Stakeholder consultations